 There is also a plethora of “underground” spots which we decide not to share on here, because, obviously, uh, it would cease to be underground and and effectively I’ll be lynched with pitchforks by the outraged people who organize the secret open airs just to be closed down in five minutes by police.
 That’s why we can’t have nice things.
 But if you look around I’m sure you’ll find them.

-I love the Columbiabad in Neukölln.
-It’s my go-to choice: large and with lush green lawns.
+I love the Columbiabad in Neukölln EVEN THOUGH THEY HAVE RAISED THE PRICES TO A RIDICULOUS AMOUNT OF A MILLION EURO.
+The Columbia is my go-to choice: large and with lush green lawns.
 The pools are clean and you can either jump from a 10 meter rank or slide down the exorbitant waterslide (that is, if you care to wait in line for hours and hours and have all those little kids overtake you in the queue).
 If you’d rather go further, check out the lakes around Berlin.
 Not all of them are perfect.
 Don’t go to Müggelsee.
 Just– don’t.
 I’ve seen more dead fish in there than at my local Sushi joint.
 Plötzensee seems to be a fair option, but I definitely feel in love with Liepnitzsee.
 The water is crystal clear and refreshing.
 You’ll probably need a car unless you love biking (it will take you at least one hour depending on where you start).

-Here’s a bonus point: Pommes with Ketchup.
+Here’s a bonus point if you decide to go to a public pool like Columbia or Prinzenbad: Pommes with Ketchup.
 Every Germans childhood memory starts with Pommes with Ketchup at the Freibad mixed with plenty of suncream topped with a stupid frisbee injury.

 If you’re looking for another kind of excitement, go north, back to Wedding: at Kurt Schumacher Platz there’s a mall with a parking deck.
 From there, you’ll be able to watch the planes land at Tegel from really close.
 Not really a good place to make out or anything, but an amazing spectacle if you’re a nerd about planes.